XxCHANDLERxX/notes/sci206/README.md

 own.
 As potential energy is released, light is emitted.

 This creates what is called an "electric field".
-Demo: Pin on Vaan de graaf generator reduces the spark discharge.
+*Demo:*: Pin on Vaan de graaf generator reduces the spark discharge.
 Prof feels his hair stand up from the electric field.
-Demo: But bent rod on top of pin, and it spins!
+*Demo:*: But bent rod on top of pin, and it spins!
 This is an electrostatic motor.
 Charge flies out either end of the rod.

 ## Lecture 8